2 Your first design

 2.3.7 Reproducible reports

-The Report tab allows you to produce a report summarizing your design in one of two ways.
-Hit the Report tab and scroll to the bottom of the window to see the following buttons:
+The “Report” tab allows you to produce a report summarizing your design in one of two ways.
+Hit the report tab and scroll to the bottom of the window to see the buttons in Figure 2.15.

 2.4 Saving and restoring your design

 Sometimes, we want to continue our previous work in the web interface without setting up all the design parameters again.
 Fortunately, there is a feature for saving and restoring your design.
-The following tabs enable you to save, restore and report your work.
+The buttons in Figure 2.17 enable you to save, restore, and report your work.

 2.5 The Update tab

-The update tab allows you to update study bounds at the time of interim analysis based on differences from planned versus actual events for studies with a time-to-event endpoint or differences in planned versus actual sample size or statistical information for other endpoints.
+The update tab allows you to update study bounds at the time of interim analysis based on differences from planned versus actual event counts for studies with a time-to-event endpoint or differences in planned versus actual sample size or statistical information for other endpoints.
 We continue with the first design example to demonstrate.
-If you do not have the first design example still available on your screen, you can download this .rds file, press the Restore Design button in the upper-right corner of the interface to restore the design.
-Then, switch to the Update tab in middle of the top row of the interface and you should see the following screen.
-If you scroll down, you will see the following
+If you do not have the first design example still available on your screen, you can download first-design.rds

-As of this writing, the “Tutorial” tab contains videos summarizing how to use this web interface.
+As of this writing, the “Resources” tab contains videos summarizing how to use this web interface.
 The first one is a useful 10-minute summary for getting started with the interface.

 2.7 Summary